stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 To remove all rendered id-ref multi-referenced elements in gSOAP, use the `SOAP_XML_TREE` flag to initialize the gSOAP engine context.

-Some XML validation rules are turned off with SOAP encoding, because of the presence of additional attributes, such as id and ref/href, SOAP arrays with arbitrary element tags for array elements, and the occurrence of additional multi-ref elements in the SOAP 1.1 Body.
+Some XSD validation rules are turned off with SOAP encoding, because of the presence of additional attributes, such as id and ref/href, SOAP arrays with arbitrary element tags for array elements, and the occurrence of additional multi-ref elements in the SOAP 1.1 Body.

 The use of "literal" puts no restrictions on the XML in the SOAP Body.
-Full XML validation is possible, which can be enabled with the `SOAP_XML_STRICT` flag to initialize the gSOAP engine context.
+Full XSD validation is possible, which can be enabled with the `SOAP_XML_STRICT` flag to initialize the gSOAP engine context.
 However, data graphs will be serialized as trees and cycles in the data will be cut from the XML rendition.